mdhabibi/mdhabibi/README.md

-### Hello World, I'm Mahdi, a computational physicist! 👋
+### Hello World, I'm Mahdi, a data science specialist! 👋
-- 🔭 I finished successfully my Ph.D. study with a "Magna Cum Laude" grade. 😄
+- 🔭 I finished successfully my Ph.D. study in computational plasma physics with a "Magna Cum Laude" grade. 😄
 - 🌱 I’m currently working on a neural compression concept in deep learning algorithms.
 - 👯 I’m looking to collaborate on open-source ML&DL projects.
 - 🤔 I’m seeking a job in data science and machine learning projects.